GraemeW/UnityRTSCourse/README.md

 # UnityRTSCourse

-Following the GameDevTV RTS Course tutorials
+This repo follows along with the [GameDevTV RTS Course](https://www.gamedev.tv/courses/unity-realtime-strategy) tutorials.

+More details to follow as I complete the course.